al-fatah/eks-activity/README.md

 This repository contains the Kubernetes manifests and evidence for the **EKS Deployment Activity** performed on the shared AWS EKS cluster.

-The activity includes: - Creating a namespace\
+The activity includes:
+- Creating a namespace
-- Deploying an Nginx application\
+- Deploying an Nginx application
-- Exposing it via a LoadBalancer Service\
+- Exposing it via a LoadBalancer Service
-- Creating and attaching a ServiceAccount\
+- Creating and attaching a ServiceAccount
 - Verifying all resources within the namespace

 ------------------------------------------------------------------------